-In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents4, "the exceptions to that right [...] must be interpreted and applied strictly"5.
+In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents, "the exceptions to that right [...] must be interpreted and applied strictly".

-Having examined the requested documents under the applicable legal framework, I am pleased to grant full access to 12 main documents or annexes.
-Partial access is granted to 38 documents and annexes.
+Having examined the requested documents under the applicable legal framework, I am pleased to grant full access to document 23 and wide access to the remaining 26 documents and annexes.

-In particular, in 32 documents or annexes, only names and other personal data have been redacted pursuant to article 4(1)(b) of Regulation 1049/2001 and in accordance with Regulation (EC) No 45/20016 ("Regulation 45/2001").
-Hence, the main content of these documents is accessible.
+In particular, in documents 1-3, 5-13, 15, 16, 18-22, 24, 25 and annexes to document 18, only names and other personal data have been redacted pursuant to article 4(1)(b) of Regulation 1049/2001 and in accordance with Regulation (EC) No 45/2001 ("Regulation 45/2001").
+Hence, full access to the relevant policy content has been granted.

-In main documents 12, 17, 21, 23, 30, and annex to document 12, in addition to personal data, additional information was redacted as it is covered either by the exception set out in article 4(1)(a) third indent of Regulation 1049/2001 concerning the protection of the public interest as regards international relations or by the exception set out in Article 4(2) first indent of Regulation 1049/2001 (protection of the commercial interest of a natural or legal person), or by both.
+In documents 4, 14 and 17, in addition to personal data, additional information was redacted as it is covered either by the exception set out in article 4(1)(a) third indent of Regulation 1049/2001 concerning the protection of the public interest as regards international relations or by the exception set out in Article 4(2) first indent of Regulation 1049/2001 (protection of the commercial interest of a natural or legal person), or by both.